 Effective marketing combined with an optimal product offering is critical to the Barton Interiors’ success and future profitability.

 The owner possesses solid information about the market and knows a great deal about the common attributes of those that are expected to be prized and loyal clients.
-This information will be leveraged to better understand who Barton Interiors will serve, their specific needs, and how to better communicate with them.

 Related: How To Create A Marketing Strategy